UNCSRP/Data-Analysis-Training-Modules/01-Chapter1.md

 ## Introduction to Training Module
-Visualizing data is an important step in data analysis.
-Often, visualizations allow scientists to better understand trends and patterns within the dataset.
-Even when you have previously analyzed a dataset and have identified certain data trends, it is important to then be able to communicate these findings to a wide variety of target audiences.
-Visualizations are a vital part of communicating complex data and results to your target audience.
+Visualizing data is an important step in any data analysis within environmental health research.
+Often, visualizations allow scientists to better understand trends and patterns within a particular dataset under evaluation.
+Even after statistical analysis of a dataset, it is important to then communicate these findings to a wide variety of target audiences.
+Visualizations are a vital part of communicating complex data and results to target audiences.

-There are many ways to visualize data, from simple scatter plots to more complicated heatmaps.
+There are many ways to visualize data, from simple scatter plots to more complicated heat maps.
 The previous training module included some example visualization methods while evaluating basic trends in environmental health datasets.
 Here, we expand upon these methods by highlighting some that can be used to visualize larger, more high-dimensional datasets.
 This training module specifically reviews the formatting of data in preparation of generating visualizations, scaling datasets, and then guides users through the generation of the following example data visualizations:

 + Density plots
 + GGally plots
 + Boxplots
 + Correlation plots
 + Hierarchical clustering
-+ Heatmaps
++ Heat maps

 These visualization approaches are demonstrated using a large environmental chemistry dataset.
 This example dataset was generated through chemical speciation analysis of smoke samples collected during lab-based simulations of wildfire events.
 Specifically, different biomass materials (eucalyptus, peat, pine, pine needles, and red oak) were burned under two combustion conditions of flaming and smoldering, resulting in the generation of 12 different smoke samples.
 These data have been previously published in the following example environmental health research studies, with data made publicly available: